munificent/magpie/doc/site/markdown/hacking-on-magpie.md

     that its syntax can be extended by users.

     The end result of this is single expression or list of expressions.
     The source code is now in a form that Magpie can understand.
 Each expression will be a subclass of the base `Expr` class.
-There are subclasses for all of the core expression types (i.e. the things that don't get desugared away): literals (`IntExpr`, `StringExpr`, etc.), messages (`MessageExpr`), flow control (`IfExpr`, `ReturnExpr`, etc.), etc.
+There are subclasses for all of the core expression types (i.e. the things that don't get desugared away): literals (`IntExpr`, `StringExpr`, etc.), calls (`CallExpr`), flow control (`MatchExpr`, `ReturnExpr`, etc.), etc.

     The actual set of `Expr` subclasses is in flux.
 It isn't well-defined what becomes a real AST node, and what gets desugared by the parser into something simpler.
 Having fewer AST classes makes the interpreter simpler to implement.
 Having more makes it easier to create good error messages.
 What will likely happen over time is that this will be split into two levels: a rich AST set that is very close to the text syntax.
 That will get translated to a much simpler core syntax (basically just messages and literals) which will be what the interpreter or compiler sees.

 4. Next, we create an `Interpreter` to actually interpret the `Expr`s.
 It creates a global `Scope`, and defines the built-in types in it: `Int`,